This page was reviewed or revised on Monday, April 27, 2015 11:12 AM

-Postpartum depression is a term used to describe a number of emotional problems that can negatively affect a mother after giving birth.
-It’s a group of symptoms lasting more than 2–6 weeks and affects her ability to cope with daily life.
+Postpartum depression is a term used to describe a number of emotional problems that can negatively affect a mother or father after the birth or adoption of a baby.
+It’s a group of symptoms lasting more than 2-6 weeks and affects the ability to cope with daily life.
 Some women experience it right after birth, but it can happen anytime during the first year.
-Between 10-20% of North American mothers suffer from some combination of the following symptoms:
+1 in 5 mothers and 1 in 10 dads suffer from some combination of the following symptoms:

 - persistent sad, anxious, or "empty" mood